indigo423/timeseries-integration-pgtimeseries/README.md

 * (Done) Use the `opennms-admin` datasource to install the extensions and create the tables if possible
 * (Done) Make all other options configurable at install (retention, compression, partition interval, etc) and at runtime via Karaf shell commands where possible
 * (Done) Add Karaf shell commands to expose [ts_table_info](https://github.com/tembo-io/pg_timeseries/blob/main/doc/reference.md#ts_table_info) and [ts_part_info](https://github.com/tembo-io/pg_timeseries/blob/main/doc/reference.md#ts_part_info)
+* (Done) Rename `show-ts-config` to `ts-config` and add options to allow the retention and compression intervals to be set on the fly. (pgtimeseries doesn't support changing the partition interval yet)
+* It probably needs more tests.
+I don't know how to write tests.
+PRs welcome.
+* Make something that can backfill the database from existing rrd or jrb